QE-Lab/dqcsim/doc/src/c-api/log.apisrc.md

 The preferred way for C programs to submit log messages is through the following macros.
 These automatically add information such as line number and source filename through the C preprocessor.
 They also fall back to writing to `stderr` if logging fails for some reason.
+Their interface is just like `printf`, but the final newline is implicit.

 @@@c_api_gen ^dqcs_log_(?!raw)(?!format)@@@